commercetools/commercetools-payone-integration/README.md

 Omit `:functionaltests:cleanTest` to run the tests only if something (f.i. the specification) has changed.

-### Paypal Sandbox Account
+### Paypal Sandbox Accounts

-To test with Paypal, you need 2 seperate Sandbox Buyer credential sets in the checkout.
-This is due to parallel execution of the integration tests which is somehow influencing the browser sessions when simulating the click through.
+To test with Paypal, you need seperate Sandbox Buyer credentials.
+This is due to parallel execution of the functional tests which is somehow influencing the browser sessions when simulating the click through.

 For the time being, the following sandbox buyers are used
 - for Paypal Authorization